 First Friday Dupont: Art Walk

 It is First Friday Dupont: the art walk!
-Come explore art galleries, museums, and embassies around greater Dupont Circle for this self-guided art walk this First Friday, October 4, 2024 from 6:00-8:00 p.m.
-Visit www.FirstFridayDupont.org.
+Come explore art galleries, museums, and embassies around greater Dupont Circle for this self-guided art walk this First Friday, November 1, 2024 from 6:00-8:00 p.m.
 Free!

-Just returned from his travels, painter Rafael Gallardo and Q Street Fine Art are pleased to feature new paintings and are delighted to host a reception on First Friday.
-This hidden gem will stay open until 9:00 p.m., and is located in a carriage house behind Saint Matthews Cathedral at 1 Saint Matthew’s Court NW.
-Please call if further directions are needed: (202) 255-2893.
+Barbara Bennett and Q Street Fine Art are pleased to feature new paintings by Rafael Gallardo and we are delighted to host a reception on First Friday, November 1, 2024 from 6:00 PM until 9:00 PM.
+This hidden gallery gem is located in a Carriage House behind Saint Matthews Cathedral at 1 Saint Matthew’s Court NW.
+Please call us if further directions are needed: 202 255 2893.

-Synergy & Serenity will be hosting Terrell Lomax, known professionally as “Handpainted by T Lomax.”
+Synergy & Serenity will be hosting Terrell Lomax, known professionally as “Hand-painted by T Lomax.”
 Lomax is a self-taught artist and instructor who first unveiled his work to the public in October 2016.
 Since his inaugural pop-up event, Lomax’s creations have transcended regional acclaim, gracing billboards, galleries, and esteemed establishments throughout the DMV area, across the United States, and even internationally.
 His bold, evocative pieces have not only anchored solo exhibitions, but have also captured the attention of luminaries such as U.S. Congresswoman Ayanna Pressley.
 Lomax’s work continues to resonate with connoisseurs and critics alike.
+This will be Lomax’s closing exhibition.
 Synergy & Serenity is located at 1803 Connecticut Avenue, NW – on the second floor.

 Washington Center of ADA Art Gallery, an extension of ADA University’s Art Program presents “Transforming Moments: photographs by Kay Chernush.”
 Kay Chernush’s assignments and interests took her all over the world in search of the “transforming moment” – using her camera to find the extraordinary in the ordinary, and to reveal the conditions of her subjects with empathy, curiosity, and a particular frame.
 This exhibition brings together some of Chernush’s most evocative images, taken on location in Brazil, Ghana, Morocco, France, Italy, Spain, Egypt, India, Pakistan, Thailand and beyond.
 ADA University Foundation is a 501 (c) 3 organization promoting social, fraternal, and networking opportunities, facilitate education activities, and advance cultural ties between the United States and Azerbaijan.
 You can find the Washington Center of the ADA Art Gallery at 1627 21st Street, NW on Gallery Row.